 Here are a few of my favorite educational toys:

 These are also great to set up for your child while teaching siblings.
 If you want more ideas for occupying preschoolers while teaching siblings, I highly recommend looking into Montessori activities.

 Read Read Read

 You cannot read too much to your child.
-Head to your local library and help them pick out books based on things that they are interested in.
+Place a pick-up order for your local library if they offer it and pick out books based on things that they are interested in.
 Ask them questions as you read.
 Point out different colors, shapes, and name things.

 Free Printable Resources

 There are so many FREE resources online.
 There are entire high-quality themed units that you can print completely free.
 You can also search Teachers & Teachers and sort by free.
 The Measured Mom & This Reading Mama are also fantastic resources.

 Some people will quickly get upset at the idea of using a curriculum with a preschooler but the ones I have picked are really just a tool to lighten your planning load.
 We aren’t trying to teach a 3 year old algebra or have them do school work for 6 hours a day.
 These activities are learning through play at it’s best and can be done in 10-40 minutes per day and broken up throughout the day.

 Keep in mind, we want to teach letter sounds not letter names.
 We can teach the names later, but when it comes to learning to read we want them to think “ah” when they see the letter A. Teaching letter sounds first builds a solid foundation for later learning to read.

 Letter of The Week (we used this and loved it)